Proma93/Proma93/README.md

 ## 🤓 Fun Facts About Me

-- I speak Bengali, English, and a bit of German 🇧🇩🇬🇧🇩🇪
+- I speak Bengali, English, and a bit of German
-- I optimized a report system that saved 20+ hours per week 💼📊
 - My debugging mantra: "Print it till you make it" 🔍
 - I love street photography and urban exploration 📷🚶‍♂️
 - I play competitive table tennis when I’m not debugging 🏓🧠
 - Dancing is my stress buster—afro and freestyle are my go-to moves 💃🕺
-- Elden Ring > Sleep.
-Any day. 🎮🌙

 ## 📫 How to reach me
 - You can connect with me on [LinkedIn](https://www.linkedin.com/in/farjana-ahmed95/) or